 “With Grenache and Cinsault, having low rates of anthocyanins, we can press them like white grape varieties and monitor the colour at the end only, separating the last pressings.
 With red grapes having a greater colour potential like Syrah, this is more tricky and we now do some sequential pressings.
 A bit like in Champagne, we have two or three sets of juices depending on the year and colour potential.
 These different juices will be fined differently.
 Generally, while the first batch has got the perfect colour, the second batch needs a small fining using vegetal protein and the third batch is either fined with a higher rate of protein or fermented as a light red and reintroduced to red blends later on.”

-This extensive varietal range is matched by a diverse array of soil types.
+This extensive range of varieties is matched by a diverse array of soil types.
 “The 4,800ha farmed by our 794 member winegrowers cover a propitious variety of vineyard sites – a diversity that forms the linchpin of Languedoc’s success – from Carcassonne to Béziers, the Minervois to the Corbières and over to the coast,” confirms Nathalie, director of winemaking.

 She continues: “Red grapes have different flavours and colour potential and different winemaking techniques can be adapted to unveil most of their potential, depending on the end result that needs to be obtained.
 It seems quite obvious but the variety of techniques for making rosé styles has evolved quite a bit within the last 10 years…